Guggyco/guggy-docs/docs/ios-swift.md

 }
 ````

+Subsequent calls to `Guggy.createGug` will use the last video extracted as the GIF background.

 > Note that the Guggy logo should be used as an image for the button used to create the GIFs